Getting started in Early Intervention as an Occupational Therapist

 This dilemma is what led me to create 2 different programs to support Early Intervention Occupational Therapists.

-The first option, The Therapy Village is a place where new and experienced Occupational Therapists and Occupational Therapy Assistants working in the world of Early Intervention come together to learn new skills, collaborate with each other, gain mentorship, and obtain time-saving valuable resources all from the comfort of home!
+The first option, The Therapy Village is a place where therapists from multiple disciplines working in the world of Early Intervention come together to learn new skills, collaborate with each other, gain mentorship, and obtain time-saving valuable resources all from the comfort of home!

-The membership includes a library of masterclasses, guest interviews, mini-lessons, parent handouts, done-for-you treatment resources, and monthly group mentorship with Melanie and other Therapy Village members where you can problem-solve your cases and get your questions answered.
+The membership includes a library of on-demand EI-related content, parent handouts, done-for-you treatment resources, and online community support where you can problem-solve your cases and get your questions answered.

 This is so much more than a course.
 This is a one-of-a-kind opportunity to broaden your learning in a variety of specialty areas, gain a supportive community of other OTs that “get it”, and increase your confidence as an Early Intervention OT!